 Be prepared if/when they ask you about your drug use as a teen.

 Don't insult them about being young and vulnerable.
 They don't believe it.
-They think they can't get pregnant, drive drunk and kill a family of 4 in a van or get hold of some bad drugs or accidentally overdose.
+They think they can't get pregnant, drive drunk and kill a family of 4 in a van or get hold of some bad drugs and accidentally overdose.

 If you "strip search" their room, you're not likely to find anything.
 Kids learn from other kids the best ways to hide the stash and the stash is usually small.
 As I just said, 4 grams of heroin is nearly a teaspoon.